Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 World Elephant Day

 The term "seeing pink elephants", is a euphemism for a drunken hallucination.
 However, there are actual rare pink elephants, a natural albino variation, also sometimes referred to as "white elephants."
-Before this became the standard phrase, people were said to "see snakes" or "see snakes in their boots."
-By 1889 and throughout the 1890s, writers began to elaborate on the standard "snakes" idiom by describing drunken visions of "a pink and green elephant and feathered hippopotamus" as well as "the pink elephant with the orange trunk and the yellow giraffe with green trimmings."
-Whatever their colour, World Elephant Day is an international event dedicated to the preservation and protection of the world's elephants. 🐘🐘🐘
+Before "seeing pink elephants" became a standard phrase, people were said to "see snakes" or "see snakes in their boots."
+But by 1889, writers had begun to expand on the "snakes" idiom by describing drunken visions of "a pink and green elephant and feathered hippopotamus" as well as "the pink elephant with the orange trunk and the yellow giraffe with green trimmings."
+Whatever the colour, World Elephant Day is an international event dedicated to the preservation and protection of the world's elephants in the wild, in sanctuary, or wherever they are found so that we can all continue to see and co-exist with this most magnificent of creatures. 💗 🐘🐘🐘 💗

 On August 12, 2012, the inaugural World Elephant Day was launched to bring attention to the urgent plight of Asian and African elephants.
 The elephant is loved, revered and respected by people and cultures around the world, yet the number of elephants in the wild is dwindling.
 They are increasingly vulnerable in terms of illegal species harvesting and encroachment on their habitats.